-East Kootenay News Online Weekly (e-KNOW) is a free daily newspaper from the East Kootenay’s only locally-owned regional community news provider.
-We serve the communities of Cranbrook, Kimberley, Elk Valley (Fernie, Sparwood & Elkford), Columbia Valley (Fairmont, Windermere, Invermere & Radium) and all the communities in-between.
+East Kootenay News Online Weekly (e-KNOW) is a free daily newspaper from the East Kootenays only locally-owned regional community news provider.
+We serve the communities of Cranbrook, Kimberley, Elk Valley (Fernie, Sparwood & Elkford), Columbia Valley (Canal Flats, Fairmont Hot Springs, Windermere, Invermere & Radium Hot Springs) and all the communities in-between.

-E-KNOW is an organic entity, providing daily news about regional politics, news, community, sports, arts and entertainment, travel and tourism features, community events, free classifieds, announcements (births, obituaries, birthdays, anniversary’s) and our newest section Kootenay Life featuring health & wellness, local people, lifestyle and events.
+E-KNOW is an organic entity, providing daily news about regional politics, news, community, sports, arts and entertainment, travel and tourism, Kootenay Life, Flyers/Services, Events, Obituaries, Contests and our newest section Public Hearings.

 Bob Ede, Columbia Valley – Bob Ede was born and raised in the Columbia Valley.
 Bob mows lawns as a profession and spends as much time cruising the backroads as possible.
 He takes his role as pack leader to two dachshunds very seriously.
 He is an avid photographer, fisherman, writer, historian and a full time crank.

 Mary Giuliano, Fernie – Mary Giuliano has lived in Fernie since 1953.
 After marriage she and her husband Nick chose to remain in Fernie to raise their children because they both felt this was a great place to live.
 Mary remains committed to Fernie, she has been a councillor with the City for three terms (9 years) and is currently the Mayor of Fernie.
 Mary has always been and still is a very involved community volunteer.
 She hosts a talk show on Shaw Community Channel also seen on line at fernietv.com (10 years), has contributed to the Free Press as a columnist and reporter for 22 years as well as writing for other publications.
 She also has a blog on fernie.com, a premier website featuring all things Fernie.